About

 January 6, 2021

-• In the days leading up to the attack on the Capitol, Thomas sent more than two dozen text messages to Trump’s Chief of Staff Mark Meadows urging him to try to overturn the 2020 election results.
+- In the days leading up to the attack on the Capitol, Thomas sent more than two dozen text messages to Trump’s Chief of Staff Mark Meadows repeatedly pressing him to find ways to overturn the 2020 election results.

-• After the insurrection, Thomas apologized for her role in sowing division to members of a listserv of former Justice Thomas’ law clerks (which includes John Eastman, the lawyer who drafted a memo suggesting various ways Trump could overturn the election results).
+- After the insurrection, Thomas apologized for her role in sowing division to members of a listserv of former Justice Thomas’ law clerks (which includes John Eastman, the lawyer who has since been indicted several times for drafting a memo suggesting various ways Trump could overturn the election results).

 The Big Lie